James E. McDonald: Honors

 McDonald was a member of the American Meteorological Society since 1944, a member of the National Academy of Sciences, and American Geophysical Union.

 Later life and death

-In 1970 McDonald appeared before a committee of the United States Congress to provide evidence against the development of the supersonic transport (SST) plane, where he testified that the plane could potentially harm the Earth's ozone layer.
-During that testimony Congressman Silvio O. Conte of Massachusetts—whose district contained factories that would help build the SST—tried to discredit McDonald by referring to his UFO research.
+In 1970, McDonald appeared before a committee of the United States Congress to provide evidence against the development of the supersonic transport (SST) plane, where he testified that the plane could potentially harm the Earth's ozone layer.
+During that testimony, Congressman Silvio O. Conte of Massachusetts—whose district contained factories that would help build the SST—tried to discredit McDonald by referring to his UFO research.
 Although McDonald defended his UFO work and noted that his evidence regarding the SST had nothing to do with UFOs, Conte stated that anyone who "believes in little green men" was, in his opinion, not a credible witness.

+In May 1971, McDonald was blinded in a suicide attempt.

 On June 13, 1971, McDonald was found dead with a head wound in a desert area of Tucson, Arizona, with a .38 caliber revolver and apparent suicide note found nearby.